CaptainStiggz/petals/README.md

 # Petals

+Python 3.9.7

-Step 1: unzip the zips in dataset
+Step 1: unzip the zips in `/dataset`

 To crop everything in a directory: